Legal

 1. Affidavit of Residence (click on link to view)

-2. Supporting Documents (These were attested copies of my Texas drivers licenses, Texas voter registration certificates, and Texas professional licenses over the span of 13 years.
-I do not present them here for privacy concerns.)
+2. Supporting Documents (These were attested copies of Texas drivers licenses, Texas voter registration certificates, and Texas professional licenses over the span of 13 years.
+Not present them here for privacy concerns.)

-Certificate of Service (I always attach these to the pleading and its filed as part of the pleading.
-That way it is a part of the court record.)
+Certificate of Service (attached to the pleading and filed as part of the pleading.
+(That way it is a part of the court record.)

 NOTES (not part of the pleadings):